UofSC-Fall-2021-Math-738-001/homework-0/README.md

 ```bash
     git clone git@github.com:UofSC-Fall-2021-Math-738-001/hw-x-name.git
 ```
-SSH can often you avoid repeated authentications.
+Using ssh, you can often avoid repeated authentications.

 2. **Using GitHub Desktop**.
 [GitHub Desktop](https://desktop.github.com/) is a GUI for